 High Self-Esteem: Building Positive Self-Regard in Children

-Here, we’ll take a close look at what self-esteem is, how it develops in children, its benefits and impacts, how parents can help their children foster self-esteem, and where to go for extra support if your child is struggling with self-esteem.
+Here, we’ll take a close look at what self-esteem is, how it develops in children, its benefits and impacts, how parents can help their children foster self-esteem, and where to go for extra help if your child is struggling with self-esteem.

 What Is High Self-Esteem?